 There are quite a few places around the upstate and in nearby North Carolina to go white water rafting.
 And the spring (as the winter waters are released) is one of the best times to head out.
 I’ve been out rafting on the Chattooga River with Natahala Outdoor Center.
 They offer several trips on different rivers and have some runs with rapids up to class IV/V.

-In recent years, our Bon Secours Wellness Arena has hosted a few of the NCAA March Madness basketball games.
-This year you can watch the College Division 1 Women’s regionals right downtown.
-And if you want more basketball, the SEC Women’s Championship is hosted there in early March (March 4-8).
+In recent years, our Bon Secours Wellness Arena has hosted a few of the NCAA basketball games.
+This year you can watch the College Division 1 Women’s SEC Championship right downtown.

 Want to see 10,000 rubber duckies race through Falls Park and down the waterfall?
 Yea, I thought you would.
 The Reedy River Duck Derby is an all-day event centered around the race.
 All proceeds go to helping local charities.
 Adopting a duck is only $10 and allows you to have stake in the race.